 An employee has a guaranteed minimum pay for his/her work, which is set pursuant to the principles and the procedure provided for in the Minimum Wage Act.
 If, however, a higher minimum salary has been set in collective labour agreements or the remuneration rules and procedures, then the employer is obligated to respect such agreements in place of the act.
 Apart from his/her basic pay, an employee may receive different allowances.
-Granting the latter is justified by special circumstances pertaining to the kind of work or skills of an individual employee.
-Additional remuneration can be divided into the obligatory ones (e.g., extra pay for working overtime, extra pay for working at night), and the optional ones (e.g., extra pay for working shifts, service premiums).
-An employee can also be awarded different kinds of awards and bonuses.
+Additional remuneration can be divided into those which are obligatory (e.g., extra pay for working overtime, extra pay for working at night), and those which are optional (e.g., extra pay for working shifts, service premiums).

 Maximum Working Week

+Working overtime is accepted in two situations only: in the event when there is a necessity to conduct a rescue mission to protect human life or health, to protect property or the environment, or to remove a breakdown, or in the event of special employer’s needs.
+It is the employer who assesses whether there have occurred special needs which justify working overtime.
 The weekly working time together with the overtime may not, however, exceed forty-eight hours in the accepted settlement period on average.
-In the case of a yearly limit, the Labour Code states that, for an employee, the number of overtime hours may not exceed one hundred and fifty hours in a calendar year.
-If the employer is not obligated by a collected labour agreement or by work rules and procedures, it is acceptable to define another (higher) number of overtime hours in a calendar year.
-A maximum yearly number of overtime hours depend on the need to maintain the maximum weekly number of working hours (on average, forty-eight hours per week in an average settlement period).
+In the case of an annual limit, the Labour Code states that the number of overtime hours may not exceed one hundred and fifty hours in a calendar year.
+The maximum annual number of overtime hours is contingent on the need to maintain the maximum weekly number of working hours (on average, forty-eight hours per week in an average settlement period).

 Employer’s Obligation to Provide a Healthy and Safe Workplace

 The employer is obliged to protect the health and well-being of employees by ensuring conditions of health and safety at work, through the appropriate use of the achievements of science and technology.